 If you’d like to use remote employee monitoring to manage your remote workforce, feel free to reach out to the CurrentWare team and we’ll set you up with a no obligation free trial of our remote workforce management software solution.

-Remote workforce management can be scary for newly remote-friendly companies.
+Remote workforce management can be intimidating for newly remote-friendly companies.
 With careful planning, plenty of empathy, and clear productivity metrics your remote employees can thrive in your organization.
 If you’re not ready to fully commit to remote working, consider experimenting with occasionally allowing employees to telecommute and slowly work your way to longer stints.
 Along the way, make notes of any barriers to remote work that are causing bottlenecks and see what changes you can make to alleviate them.